sebogh/panache/README.md

 ## Context Dependable Styles

 Often a Markdown document is the source for different targets.
-For example a single document may be converted to HTML as part of a Wiki, a standalone HTML file may be used locally, and a standalone and self-contained HTML-file may be send to a friend.
+For example a single document may be converted to HTML as part of a Wiki, a draft HTML file may be used while writing the document, and a standalone and self-contained HTML-file may be send to a friend.
 At the same time, all version should be rendered using the private style (as oposed to (for example) a company style).

 To address this situation, panache allows documents to specify multiple styles, which get selected depending on a commandline option.